kexo1/kexobot/README.md

 # KexoBOT

 Discord python bot which is used for:
-* **Automation** - Manages Mongo database, Fetches Superfighters Deluxe servers status, scrapes and sends info from various websites
+* **Automation** - Manages Mongo database, fetches Superfighters Deluxe servers status, scrapes and sends info from various websites
 * **Music** - With wavelink library, bot can play both Spotify and YouTube music for free using public Lavalink servers
 * **Fun** - Bot has many fun commands you can use to troll friends or get some memes from Reddit